aws-amplify/docs/docs/lib/auth/fragments/js/social.md

 ## Setup frontend

 After configuring the OAuth endpoints, you can use them or the Hosted UI with `Auth.federatedSignIn()`.
-Passing *LoginWithAmazon*, *Facebook*, or *Google* will bypass the Hosted UI and federate immediately with the social provider as shown in the below React example.
-If you are looking to add a custom state, you are able to do so by passing a `string`
-(e.g. `Auth.federatedSignIn({ customState: 'xyz' })`) value and listening for the custom state via Hub
+Passing `LoginWithAmazon`, `Facebook`, `Google`, or `SignInWithApple` will bypass the Hosted UI and federate immediately with the social provider as shown in the below React example.
+If you are looking to add a custom state, you are able to do so by passing a string (e.g. `Auth.federatedSignIn({ customState: 'xyz' })`) value and listening for the custom state via Hub.

 ```javascript
 import Amplify, { Auth, Hub } from 'aws-amplify';